Sheep-y/trpg-dnd-4e-db/README.md

 ## Developer's Guide ##

-This app has two parts: a downloader that fetch and export data, and a viewer that browse exported data.
+This program has two parts: a downloader that fetch and export data, and a viewer that browse exported data.
 The downloader will embed the viewer on build, so that there is only one deployable file.

 * The [development branch](https://github.com/Sheep-y/trpg-dnd-4e-db/tree/development) is less vigorously tested but usually have more features and/or fixes.